cfryanr/hikvision-download-assistant/README.md

                            Output a different password in the printed curl commands, e.g. '$PASSWORD'.
   -q, --quiet              Suppress header and footer.
   -t, --to-time=<toTime>   Search up to this time, entered using English natural language.
 Defaults to 'now'.
+  -u, --output-username=<outputUsername>
+                           Output a different username in the printed curl commands, e.g. '$USERNAME'.
   -V, --version            Print version information and exit.
 ```